kaine223/rps/README.md

 # rps
-A simple game Rock,Paper,Scissors made using Javascript.
+A simple game of Rock,Paper,Scissors made using Javascript.